Vintage photos capture the passion and restlessness of East Germany's youth

 "She created a group with young designers who made clothes with whatever they could find, to develop a style that you could not see in stores.
 They made a lot of illegal shows, which were extremely successful, and Sibylle documented many of them," Voss explained.

-While Manfred Paul is primarily known for a series of photographs of Berlin's courtyards, the exhibition focuses on the portraits her shot of his wife as she gave birth to their first son.
+While Manfred Paul is primarily known for a series of photographs of Berlin's courtyards, the exhibition focuses on the portraits he shot of his wife as she gave birth to their first son.
 With their intimacy, they offer a radical contrast to the social discourse seen elsewhere.

 Self-taught photographer York der Knoefel spent two years documenting a Berlin slaughterhouse.
 "He saw it as a metaphor for the human condition and sacrifice for society," Voss said.